dlbewley/demo-autofs/layering/readme.md

 etc-pki-entitlement-worker-automount        Opaque                                2      2s
 ```

-* A Job in the openshift-machine-config-operator namespace defined by the machineosconfig will create a `MachineOSBuild` and being a build.
+* A Job in the openshift-machine-config-operator namespace defined by the machineosconfig will create a pod to perform the build and a `MachineOSBuild` to track the build.

 ```bash
 oc get jobs -n openshift-machine-config-operator